xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 As indicated by its name, *M Locator* locates "*M*" in the Hansen space.
 It is a top-down approach aiming at obtaining the HSP of as-studied material (M) using a solubility score (*w<sub>i</sub>*) measured from a series of solvents.

 *M Locator* can be useful for complicated systems whose exact chemical component is hard to confirm.
-This could be, for example, polymeric systems with high dispersity, mixtures of isomers or analogous, etc., which means bottom-up method like group contribution may not be easy to be carried out.
+This could be, for example, polymeric systems with high dispersity, mixtures of isomers or analogous, etc., where bottom-up method like group contribution may not be easy to be carried out.

 <p>
   <img src=https://github.com/xueannafang/hsp-toolkits/blob/main/figs/m_loc_sch.png width=500>